Skip to main content

 “I completed over [example] hours of supervised hemodialysis training in a fast-paced outpatient unit.”

-Dialysis is repetitive, technical, and emotionally demanding.
-A strong letter acknowledges that rhythm without romanticizing the job.
+Dialysis work is repetitive, technical, and emotionally demanding.
+A strong cover letter recognizes this reality without romanticizing the job.

 See an example